irods/iRODS-Protocol-Cookbook/README.md

 ## iRODS

 This notebook can be run without any local iRODS installation.
-The only requirement is the hostname of a valid iRODS Catalog Provider.
+The only requirement is the hostname of a valid iRODS Catalog Provider and rodsadmin credentials.
 This could be a deployed iRODS installation, or a containerized iRODS test zone.
 The fastest way of standing up such an instance is by cloning the [iRODS Testing Environment repository](https://github.com/irods/irods_testing_environment) and running something like the following script while in that repo's root directory: